samuelexferri/gpg-guide/gpg-guide.md

           F4123A7E12AFACB0CEBB584E9016AAAFCA7213FE
     uid   Mario Rossi (Hello World!) <mariorossi@gmail.com>

+Where:

-Key ID is `9016AAAFCA7213FE`.
+-   Key ID is `9016AAAFCA7213FE`.

-Key Fingerprint is `F412 3A7E 12AF ACB0 CEBB 584E 9016 AAAF CA72 13FE`.
+-   Key Fingerprint is `F412 3A7E 12AF ACB0 CEBB 584E 9016 AAAF CA72 13FE`.

 The master key is your `Certify (C)` key for certification.
-It is the key used to sign other people's keys and your own subkeys and identities.
+It is the key used to sign other people's keys and to manage your own subkeys and identities.

 Let's create subkeys, it is important to have one dedicated to each task:

 -   `Authenticate (A)`: authenticating is used to sign other people's public keys, as you "certify" that the key belongs to them, so if you know Bob, and you know Alice, but Alice doesn't know Bob, but you have signed both their keys, when Alice looks up Bob's public key and sees your signature on the public key, she knows she's got the right one.
 -   `Sign (S)`: signing is affixing a digital signature to a message or file, verifying that the message/file must have come from you, and only you.
--   `Encrypt (E)`: encrypting is to use your private key to encrypt a message to your public key, so you can encrypt a file/message that you and only you can decrypt; otherwise, encrypting is to use your private key to decrypt a file/message that someone else encrypted to your public key.
+-   `Encrypt (E)`: encrypting is to use your private key to encrypt a message to your public key, so you can encrypt a file/message that you and only you can decrypt; otherwise, someone use the public key to encrypt something, and you use the private key to decrypt it.

-TODO

-We will first list the available keys:
+First list the available keys:

 ```bash
 $ gpg --list-keys